Endre Ságvári: Legacy

 During the years of the Hungarian People's Republic, Ságvári was highlighted as a legendary leader and martyr of the anti-fascist cause, with several streets and institutions being named after him as well as monuments being erected to his memory.
-László Kristóf, one of the gendarmes involved in the killing of Ságvári, was arrested and sentenced to death in a 1959 show trial.
+László Kristóf, one of the gendarmes involved in the killing of Ságvári, was arrested, sentenced to death, and hanged in 1959.

 After the fall of communism, attempts have been made to portray Ságvári as an ordinary criminal rather than an anti-fascist martyr; streets named after him have been renamed, and monuments and other memorials to him have been removed and taken down.
 In 2006, the conviction of László Kristóf was overturned.
 This process has been criticized by oppositional forces in Hungary, with Tamás Krausz, professor of history at the Eötvös Loránd University in Budapest, writing that the post-communist portrayal of Ságvári "reflects a wider tendency across eastern and central Europe to rehabilitate those who collaborated with the Nazis and prewar fascists, and criminalise those who resisted them."